graycoreio/magento2-cors/docs/stories/configuring-the-headers.md

 ];
 ```

-You can also optionally set the `cors_allowed_origins` key to `*` if you want to allow ALL origins, but we strongly suggest [you understand the ramifications of this before doing so.](/docs/stories/security.md);
+> You can also optionally set the `web/graphql/cors_allowed_origins` key to `*` if you want to allow ALL origins access to the resource, but we strongly suggest you [understand the ramifications of this before doing so.](/docs/stories/security.md)